CryptoProf1/divvy/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `divvy-qt.pro` file.
+Alternatively, install Qt Creator and open the `owncoin-qt.pro` file.

-An executable named `divvy-qt` will be built.
+An executable named `owncoin-qt` will be built.

 Windows